-Erika Hosselkus is curator of Latin American materials in Rare Books and Special Collections.
+Erika Hosselkus is curator of Latin Americana and subject specialist for Latin American and Latino Studies.
 She holds a Ph.D. in History and an M.A. in Latin American Studies from Tulane University as well as undergraduate degrees from the University of Nevada, Reno, in History and Spanish.
 Along with her broad interests in the history and cultures of Latin America, Erika specializes in the colonial Mexican history, particularly the experiences of indigenous groups.

 Julie Tanaka is curator of Rare Books and subject specialist for Western European History.
 She also heads public services for Special Collections and is the library liaison to the Program of Liberal Studies.
 Julie has a BA from San Jose State University in Humanities with a concentration in European Studies, MA in Classics from the University of California, Irvine, MLIS from the University of Washington, and PhD in European History, specializing in 15th and 16th century German History, from the University of California, Berkeley.

 Sara Weber is the Digital Project Specialist within Rare Books and Special Collections (RBSC).
 Her primary focuses are the digitization of rare materials held by Hesburgh Libraries for research, publishing and web use, and the design and mamagement of all RBSC websites.
 Sara also provides graphic design for RBSC exhibitions, outreach and Web sites, serves as a consultant for initiatives that involve RBSC content, provides primary on-site technical and maintenance support for Mac computers within the department, and provides support for faculty and staff using the technology in the RBSC digital seminar room.

 Sara has a Master of Arts in Art History from the University of Notre Dame ('00), and a Bachelor of Fine Arts in Painting and a Bachelor of Arts in Mathematics from Siena Heights University ('95).